Optimizing pandas for 10GB Royalty CSVs: Production-Grade Memory Management and Metadata Reconciliation Workflows

 Conclusion

 Optimizing pandas for 10GB royalty CSVs requires shifting from monolithic, memory-heavy loads to deterministic, chunked, and schema-validated workflows.
-By enforcing strict dtypes, leveraging PyArrow, streaming to columnar formats, and quarantining metadata discrepancies at ingestion, engineering teams eliminate OOM failures and accelerate reconciliation cycles.
+By enforcing strict dtypes, leveraging PyArrow, streaming to columnar formats incrementally (never concatenating all chunks in memory), and quarantining metadata discrepancies at ingestion, engineering teams eliminate OOM failures and accelerate reconciliation cycles.
 When combined with robust retry logic, drift detection, and structured handoff protocols, these patterns deliver the reliability required for modern music royalty distribution at scale.